 Having to apply for a Spanish visa is but one of the many burdens brought about by Brexit.

 Your application documents must be translated by a Sworn Spanish translator appointed by the Spanish Ministry of Foreign Affairs.

-The documents to be submitted (and translated into Spanish) vary depending on the type of visa your applying for (a non-lucrative visa (NLV), a student visa, etc.).
+The documents to be submitted (and translated into Spanish) vary depending on the type of visa your applying for (a non-lucrative visa (NLV), a student visa, digital nomad visa, etc.).
 These documents usually include medical certificates, ACRO certificates, bank statements, employment contracts, leases, P60 forms, etc.